 Where to buy Dualtron Ultra

-Parts and Accessories for Dualtron Ultra
+Parts for Dualtron Ultra

 Minimotors is a company headquartered in Korea.
 The company has been developing, manufacturing and selling scooters to the world since 1999.
 As for today, they have 12 service centers both in Asia and North America.

 From my research, I have noticed that most of their products on third-party sites such as aliexpress have very positive ratings (I am talking about 4.5 – 5 stars).
 I have seen reviews on French, Russian, English, Spanish and Italian languages.
 Haven’t seen a single complaint on the quality of the scooter.

 Traditionally, scooters are a convenient solution for last-mile type transit, a way to get from home or work to the train or metro, for example.
 The Dualtron is everything but that – its heavy weight, extreme motor power and long battery life makes it to function more like an electric bike or even a moped.

 Thanks to its long battery life, you can use this scooter to drive around the town and skip the metro/bus whatsoever.
 While the price of this scooter is quite elevated, I do believe it is worth every penny – the vehicle offers a lot of features and its rugged design makes me believe that it will last for a while.

 Join the forum discussion board for Dualtron Ultra: https://madcharge.com/forum/forumdisplay.php/6-Dualtron-Ultra